JCFalkenberg/Stitch/README.md

 * You must handle iCloud account observation externally to Stitch.
 * When sync finishes, you must integrate those changes in to your UI.
 * Conflict resolution has been simplified to either server or local record wins.
+* watchOS 5.x and older can't support push notifications and doesn't setup the subscription for them

 It was built primarily for my needs, and I haven't needed these, but I am not opposed to working in support for those that make sense